ZiumC/SetChatBox_Addon/README.md

 7) Just paste copied folder from point 3 and done.

 # How to work with addon?
 Usage is very simple, in chat game just right click on player name.
-At the bottom, you will see additional positions 'Copy & Command' and 'Copy Name'.
+At the bottom, you will see additional positions 'Copy & Append', 'Copy & Command' and 'Copy Name'.
 ![image](https://github.com/ZiumC/SetChatBox_Addon/assets/90453529/853db897-15f3-4532-b28b-4db01710b8b1)
 - ```Copy & Append``` - displays and appends player name to current text in chat edit box.
 ![image](https://github.com/ZiumC/SetChatBox_Addon/assets/90453529/5958c5d3-973a-4b93-bfc7-8deb2879428b)